AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View_Shape.md

 ##### Example: Get data response body for standard shape with grouping field (Site)

 The use of a grouping field will restructure the table vertically.
+See [Grouping documentation](xref:DataViewsSectioning) for details.

 ```csv
 Timestamp,Site,Id,SolarRadiation,Temperature,Tags